oracle-livelabs/developer/java-management-advanced-features/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

 Estimated Time: 30 minutes

-### Requirements to use Advanced Features
+### Requirements to use advanced features
-* Run applications or java servers using **JDK 11** or higher
+* Run applications or Java servers using **JDK 11** or higher
 * If the applications or Java servers must be using **Java 8**, then it needs to use at least **Oracle JDK 8u361** or higher
-* Management Agent should use either **Oracle JDK 8u361** or higher for on-premise environment or **Oracle JDK 11** for OCI compute instances.
+* Management Agent should use either **Oracle JDK 8u361** or higher for on-premises environment or **Oracle JDK 11** for OCI compute instances.
-* Lifecycle Management is only supported for Oracle JDKs.
+* Lifecycle Management is supported only for Oracle JDKs.

 ### Objectives